 In line 95, you use the abbreviation AHS for the first time.
 Please explain to your readers what it means.

 We understand how this could be confusing.
 AHS is the name of the field and the names of the fields are abbreviated and not defined to keep the location anonymous, which was a request by the landowner.
 In order to address the comment, we have placed quotation marks around the first mention of the field names (including AHS) so that it is clear they are the name of the study field.

+We apologize for any confusion but after recent events, we feel that AHS is still to revealing as the site name because of litigation that will soon release the name of the field in question.
+We have therefore changed AHS to F1 in the manuscript and supplemental materials.
+We kept the quotations (i.e. ‘F1’ and ‘DC’) when initializing the site name.

 In the manuscript, it is necessary to add a map or a scheme showing the study area with all the research infrastructure.
 As it stands, it is not easy to understand how the experiment was designed.
 Moreover, a map with the location of the study area in the country's background would also be helpful.